 The MEF or MEF Client shall not use the HTTP-based client authentication.

 NOTE 2: HTTP-based client authentication in SCEP can be used in scenarios where the MEF Client is authorized using user authentication.
-These scenarios have not yet been considered by the present specification.
+These scenarios have not yet been considered by the present document.
 These scenarios can be supported in the future by adding support for HTTP-based client authentication.

 The MEF Client shall support generation of private/public key pairs.